-where Ps is a dependent variable for a number of restrictive measures imposed on Serbia; Pw is the total number of trade restrictive measures introduced globally.
+where Ps is a dependent variable for a number of restrictive measures imposed on Serbia; Pw is the total number of restrictive measures imposed on global trade.

 Protectionism in this research includes: subsidies (excluding export subsidies), export-related measures (including export subsidies), tariff measures, contingent trade-protective measures and trade-related investment measures.
 The source of this data is Global Trade Alert, the organization that has been monitoring this phenomenon since the GFC.